Leave a Message

 Nick Booth real estate market update for Draper in August 2025 highlighting prices, inventory, and neighborhood trends.

-Draper Housing Market Update – August 2025
+August 2025 Draper Housing Market Update & Trends

 Draper is heading into August with plenty of momentum and a few surprises.
 Prices are moving higher, inventory is expanding, and homes are spending more time on the market.
 For both buyers and sellers, these changes mark an important shift from the rapid-fire conditions of the past few years.